microchip-pic-avr-examples/avr128da48-phase-sequence-detection-of-ac-supply-mplab/README.md

 The AVR® DA family of microcontrollers are peripheral rich, high performance and low-power 8-bit microcontroller devices.
 The built-in Zero-Cross Detector (ZCD), high resolution Analog-to-Digital Converter (ADC), timer peripherals are essential for realizing phase sequence detection applications.

-The application demonstrator showcases the phase sequence detection and phase loss detection on emulated three phase AC supply using AVR128DA48 microcontroller.
+This application demonstrator developed using MPLAB® X Melody platform.
+It showcases the phase sequence detection and phase loss detection on emulated three phase AC supply using AVR128DA48 microcontroller.

 ## Relevant Application Note
 Phase Sequence Detection of Three-Phase AC Supply demonstration and implementation is discussed in the <a href="https://microchip.com/DS00003607" rel="nofollow">Phase Sequence Detection of Three-Phase AC Supply Application Note.</a>